cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 * Hadoop is still maturing as a platform
 * Choices can be paralyzing

-The first is an organizational challenge, the second two are technical/product challenges and the final is a challenge of human nature.
+The first is an organizational challenge, the second a technical/product challenges and the final is a challenge of human nature.